vkhatri/chef-solrcloud/README.md

 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
 4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
+5. Run the tests (`rake`), ensuring they all pass
+6. Write new resource/attribute description to `README.md`
-6. Write description about changes
+7. Write description about changes to PR
-7. Submit a Pull Request using Github
+8. Submit a Pull Request using Github

 ## Copyright & License